 Find our gay guide to Lisbon below.

 As a major tourist hub, Lisbon has endless accommodations available in nearly every neighbourhood and price point.

-The most discerning homos amongst us will love Valverde, a 25 room townhouse turned boutique hotel.
+The most discerning homos amongst us will love Valverde, and a 25-room townhouse turned boutique hotel.
 While the classic exterior blends into its surrounds, the interior is boldly decorated with top-notch European art and finishings.

 Where to Eat

 Bom Dia!
 Begin your day at Antiga Confeitaria de Belém where pastry chefs sling the best pastéis de Nata – Portugal’s famous custard tart – in the city.
 NOTE: A hidden gem this is not.
 Expect snaking lineups along the cobblestone street.